RECAPEM

 • Despite multiple ECG algorithms and rules to distinguish VT from SVT with aberrancy (Brugada, Wellens,etc) none are better than 90% specific to identify SVT with aberrancy.
 No feature or combination of ECG features is 100% specific for SVT with aberrancy.
 Hence, using an algorithm/rule, there is a 10% chance that you will label VT as SVT with aberrancy erroneously and if you treat the patient with AV nodal blockers, cardiovascular collapse may result.

-👉Useful parameters in history and clinical presentation favoring diagnosis of VT may include:
+👉Useful parameters in history and clinical presentation favoring the diagnosis of VT may include:

 • Prior MI, history of CABG, stent in place